for Grado headphones

 NEW: Earpads for G-cushion based Grado headphones.
 They can be found in Shop under ‘Large’.

 No Grado headphones models sound the same.
 They all have the unmistakable Grado sound, but they differ, and so the impact of my earpads on sound will depend of the model you have, as well as on your preferences.
 The pads I currently offer have been tested, by me, on my SR325e.
 With the original cushions I found the sound to be a little “thin” and, as most would agree, the majority of Grado models tend to favour the high frequencies.
 My intention was to balance the sound while preserving the recognizable Grado signature.

 The three types of material combinations for the earpads and the interchangeable foam offer a range of options.
-In summary, and bearing in mind that the differences will be subtle for most people:
+In summary:

-The full leather, probably due to reflections being encouraged in the space between the driver and the ear, are perhaps a little sharper.
+The full leather, probably due to reflections being encouraged in the space between the driver and the ear, are perhaps a little sharper at times.

 The Reviews page contains a small collection of the feedback from clients including, where I was made aware, the model they used the earpads on.